MODULE 1A – FOUNDATIONS MODULE (15 ECTS)

 Any students lacking prior qualifications in the field of business administration (at a higher education level) are required to attend the CAS Betriebswirtschaft.

-They can apply to replace the CAS Betriebswirtschaft with the CAS International Business Strategy or CAS International Leadership.
+They can apply to replace the CAS Betriebswirtschaft with the CAS International Leadership.
 This would primarily be an option for students who wish to complete their entire course in English and are interested in reaching the MAS International Management degree.
 The decision about this application rests with the heads of the program on a case-by-case basis.

 Students with prior qualifications in business administration studies (higher education level)

 All students with prior qualifications in the field of business administration (at an higher education level) can choose one of the following CAS as foundational module: